laurencecrew/s90_yx150_adaptor/README.md

 ## Frame modifications

-In my case the S90 frame was unmodified except for a small cutaway (half of a 10mm round) to clear one of the screw bosses on the motor.
+In my case the S90 frame was unmodified except for a small cutaway (half of a 12mm round) to clear one of the screw bosses on the motor.
+This corresponds with the 12mm diameter cutaway on the right hand side plate.

 ## Improvements